 Drop anchor for sea glass, art, and history

 The Eastern Shore Sea Glass and Coastal Arts Festival in St. Michaels, Maryland, has transformed itself into one of the most unique sea glass festivals in the country.
 Since the festival moved to a waterfront location at the Chesapeake Bay Maritime Museum (CBMM) in 2019, the event has become an even more exciting atmosphere where festivalgoers can enjoy works of art, jewelry, and home décor created from sea glass and natural elements.
 The venue allows for more scenic river cruises, live music, food, and libations.

-The annual festival, hosted by local shop Ophiuroidea, is held in early April.
+The festival, held twice a year, is hosted by local shop Ophiuroidea.
 This indoor-outdoor tented event in the beautiful harbor town of St. Michaels features 90 artists from all over the country who share their love of sea glass and art.

 Kim Hannon, owner of Ophiuroidea and organizer of the annual festival, says, "I love co-hosting the event with the Chesapeake Bay Maritime Museum.
 CBMM’s 18-acre waterfront campus offers plenty of room and amazing views and exhibits, in addition to what the festival offers.”

 With live music, sea glass jewelry, coastal arts, and great food, there’s plenty of fun all weekend.
 Saturday is the busiest day at the festival, when sea glass enthusiasts search out the best new pieces, and Sunday is more leisurely.
 Take a break to sample the local libations at Eastern Shore Brewing, St. Michaels Winery, and Lyon Distilling Company.

 “We’re delighted to host the Sea Glass Festival at CBMM,” commented CBMM President Kristen Greenaway.
 “Our numerous indoor and outdoor spaces lend themselves very well to festivals, and the festival also helps introduce a potentially new visitor to CBMM’s mission and vision.”